RANKED! The 10 best English managers in football right now

 Gary O'Neil (Image credit: Getty Images)

-Wolves’ tally of 50 Premier League goals last season was a big jump from the 36, 38 and 31 goals they had managed in the three previous campaigns, with O’Neil showing plenty of tactical versatility and adaptability.
+HIs early work at Wolves saw him revitalised the team with a more adventurous style of play, as their tally of tally of 50 Premier League goals during the 2023/24 campaign season was a big jump from the 36, 38 and 31 goals they had managed in the three previous seasons, as O’Neil showed plenty of tactical versatility and adaptability.

 Ipswich squad for 2024/25 MANCHESTER, ENGLAND - AUGUST 24: Kieran McKenna, Manager of Ipswich Town, acknowledges the fans following the Premier League match between Manchester City FC and Ipswich Town FC at Etihad Stadium on August 24, 2024 in Manchester, England.
 (Photo by Matt McNulty/Getty Images)